holiman/qvm-sync/README.md

 - The initiator then:
   - For each file in requestlist, send over to receiver.

-The first version, currently implemented, is pretty dumb.
-It does not use `crc` on files, but only checks size/mtime/atime for differences.
+The first version was pretty dumb.
+It did not use `crc` on files, but only checks size/mtime/atime for differences.

-It probably makes sense to use crc sums on files, but I'll have to evaluate it in practice a bit first to see how well/bad this dump approach works, before I add that.
+Now, `crc` has been added, so the initiator places the `crc32` in place of `atime_nsec` in the metadata.
+If/when the full file is sent the second time, that substitution is not made.

+Thus, the same protocol message is reused.

 The indices do not count directories, so for syncing the following directory:
 ```